 To hospital services without discrimination based upon your color, race, sex, national origin or source of payment.

-To have assistance with ethical issues, such as a conflict of values occurs between the physician and the patient, family, or patient’s representative regarding the decision to withhold or withdraw treatment, any party can seek advice from the PRMC Ethics committee.
-Contact a nurse or physician who can direct you.
-You can also contact the Administrative Secretary at #160 for assistance.
+To have assistance with ethical issues, such as if a conflict of values occurs between the physician and the patient, family, or patient’s representative regarding the decision to withhold or withdraw treatment.
+Any party may seek advice from the PRMC ethics committee.
+A nurse or physician can direct you to the ethics committee, or you may contact the administrative secretary at 450-1160 for assistance.

 To have your physician, family member(s) and/or personal representative notified promptly of your admission to the hospital.